peterus/platformio_dependabot/README.md

           github_token: ${{ secrets.GITHUB_TOKEN }}
 ```

-Every Saturday at 00:00 this action will be triggered.
+Every day at 00:00 this action will be triggered.
 With the `workflow_dispatch` option enabled, you can also manually trigger the action.